Camp Far West Reservoir

+The facility is owned and operated by the South Sutter Water District.

 Recreation and trails

 Numerous trails exist around the lake.
 Dirt roads and trails surround the lake and are typically accessible year round.
 Free range cattle are common in the area both on the dirt trails and in the campground areas around the lake.

 The California Office of Environmental Health Hazard Assessment released an advisory statement regarding eating fish caught from this reservoir based on the mercury level.